Ghazi92e/P3_atie_ghazi/README.md

 **Help MacGyver to escape !**

-A maze game whose go is to help MacGyver escape by collecting 3 objects: a needle, a plastic tube and ether to be able to make a syringe and put the guardian to sleep!
+A maze game whose goal is to help MacGyver escape by collecting 3 objects: a needle, a plastic tube and ether to be able to make a syringe and put the guardian to sleep!
 This game was made thanks to pygame.

 The main features of this program are:
 -There is only one level.
 The structure (start, location of the walls, finish) should be saved in a file to easily modify it if necessary.